-WN: I was the youngest in the family and my two older brothers were rough and tumble with me.
-Some of my most memorable experiences were playing wiffle ball together.
-A wiffle ball is like baseball except it is made of plastic and has holes.
-With these holes, you can have a curveball that really curves.
-When you're from France, you may not know about baseball, but we played endlessly together.
-I became a very good hitter and played throughout high school.
-The garage door in front of which we played is a recurrent theme in many of my later works.
+WN: I was the youngest in the family and my mother's favorite.
+My brothers were much older, and were rough with me.
+Some of the great memories I have of my family life are playing wiffle ball.
+It is like baseball except you use a plastic ball with holes.
+The holes on the top of it allow you to learn how to throw it so you can get tremendous effects.
+You can have a curveball that really curves.
+When you're from France, you don't know anything about baseball, but we played endlessly together.
+I became a good baseball player because of it and played throughout high school.

 I was also an avid fisherman.
-One of the things that I loved to do, especially since it got my father's attention, was to go fishing in the mornings and catch him a fish that my mother would then prepare for his breakfast.
+I would wake up in the morning and smell the lake.
+One of the things that I did to get my father's attention was to go fishing in the mornings and catch fish that he would eat.

 TGL: What led you to do photography?

 WN: My mother used to take me to New York City.
-Her favorite store was the department store Bonwit Telle.
-There were these huge dressing rooms, which only women were able to use.
-At a certain age, she could no longer bring me inside, so she would drop me off at the Witkin Gallery, the most important photography gallery at the time located on 57th street.
-They had an amazing library of photographic books.
-I remember her saying, "I want you to look at the pictures in all these books on photography starting with A and proceeding to Z and learn all the pictures."
-I learned the history of photography by remembering the pictures in those books.
-They formed a Mnemosyne Atlas of my subconscious.
-I began taking pictures in high school after my parents gave me a 35 mm Konica.
+We lived in Bedford, but we also had a little apartment on 55th Street on the East Side.
+She had to take me when she went shopping at her favorite department store Bonwit Telle.
+They had huge dressing rooms which only women could go to, so she would leave me at the Witkin Gallery, the most important photography gallery on 57th Street.
+They had the most amazing library of photographic books.
+She said, "I want you to look at these books and learn all the pictures."
+I have no idea why she did this, but I learned the history of photography by going through this library of books.
+Consequently, I started taking pictures.

-The story around the circumstances of receiving my first camera are a testament to the amazing parents I was lucky to have had.
-I had been expelled from school for being a radical activist and mobilizing the entire school to leave class to take part in a demonstration to commemorate Kent State Massacre.
-My parents were distraught and negotiated my return to the school only if I went to a psychiatrist for therapy.
-The psychiatrist told them that I was bored and had too much time on my hands, so my parents bought me a camera.
-That's how it all started.
+I was expelled from school for being a radical activist and mobilizing the entire school to leave class to take part in a demonstration to commemorate the Kent State Massacre.
+My parents were so unhappy that I got expelled that I had to go to a psychiatrist.
+The psychiatrist told me that I was bored, that I had too much time on my hands.
+My parents bought me a camera so that I would have a hobby.